uchicago-cmsc22600-spr24/project-tests/README.md

   The tests that are prefixed with `p1-good` contain valid Ovid tokens, while those with the `p1-bad` prefix are error cases.

+* `simple-ast` -- contains dumps of the Simple AST IR, both before and after "optimization".
+The files with `.smpl` suffixes are the result of simplification and the files with `.opt` suffixed are the result of the default optimizations (just let floating).

 * `simplify-tests`

 * `tokens` -- contains the expected output for the `scanner-tests` inputs.